-- A non-stress test is used to evaluate a fetus’s health before birth and provides useful information on how the fetus’ oxygen supply by checking its heart rate and how it responds to the fetus’ movement.
+- A non-stress test is used to evaluate a fetus’s health before birth and provides useful information on the fetus’ oxygen supply by checking its heart rate and how it responds to the fetus’ movement.

-- Levels of estriol in the blood are used in maternal serum triple or quadruple screening test that is done between 15 and 20 weeks.
+- Levels of estriol in the blood are used in a maternal serum triple or quadruple screening test that is done between 15 and 20 weeks.
 The levels of the substances measured help estimate the chance that the baby may have certain problems or birth defects.

 Watch the following video to know – fetal wellbeing ALONE nursing mnemonics, nursing school study tips

 If the mother had an episiotomy or vaginal tear during delivery, the wound might hurt for a few weeks.
 Extensive tears might take longer to heal.
 The patient will have a vaginal discharge (lochia) for a number of weeks after delivery.
 Expect a bright red, heavy flow of blood for the first few days.
 The discharge will gradually taper off, becoming watery and changing from pink or brown to yellow or white.
 So it is always important to check for REEDA.

 Watch the following video to know – episiotomy REEDA nursing mnemonics, nursing school study tips